 Ballot: Members vote by marking slips of paper.
-The chairman may not ask the group to vote in this way unless the constitution requires that they do so or they vote to do so.
+The chair may not ask the group to vote in this way unless the constitution requires that they do so or they vote to do so.
 “Those in favor will vote “yes,” those opposed will vote “no.”